torvalds/linux/Documentation/bpf/clang-notes.rst

 =================

 If ``-O0`` is used, Clang will generate the ``BPF_CALL | BPF_X | BPF_JMP`` (0x8d)
-instruction, which is not supported by the Linux kernel verifier.
+instruction, which is not supported by the GNU/Linux kernel verifier.

 Atomic operations
 =================